pietropollo/meta_impact/README.md

-# Meta-impact: harnessing meta-analyses’ insights in ecology and evolution research
+# Harnessing meta-analyses’ insights in ecology and evolution research

 html file contains the analyses necessary to reproduce this research.
 Alternatively, one can check the rmd file for the code.
 Data is distributed in 3 csv files: